datapractice/machinelearners/proposal.md

 ## Overview

 >The key question isn't 'How much will be automated?'
-It's how we'll conceive of whatever _can't_ be automated at a given time.
-Lanier, _Who Owns the Future_, 2012, 77
+It's how we'll conceive of whatever _can't_ be automated at a given time. [@Lanier_Who Owns the Future_, 2012, 77]

 In recent years, a really marked trend towards aggregation of data ('big data,' 'data-intensive research') has been easy to see in many different settings.
 Responding to the many promises about the scientific, commercial, political, and financial uses of data (such as the former _Wired_ editor Chris Andersons 'end of theory' [@anderson_end_2008], a fairly broadly skeptical set of responses coming from scientists, social scientists and humanities scholars point to some of the problems with over-commitment to digital data as the answer to all questions.
 They also suggest that the opacity of data practices pose significant ethico-political problems.

 This book sets out to develop some ways of thinking about data that neither blithely affirm beliefs in the power of data, nor reject beliefs in data as pure hype.
 It seeks to do this  on terrain that lies close to the centres of contemporary data practices: *machine learning.* Machine learning is a widely used way of programming computers to find patterns, associations, and correlations, to classify events and make predictions on a large scale.
-Machine learning, as a set of techniques for classifying and predicting, lies close to centre of calculation in the contemporary data economies.
-Machine learning is heavily used in search engines, social network media, high-frequency trading, and many scientific fields.
+Machine learning, as a set of techniques for classifying and predicting, is widely heralded in the form of data mining, predictive analytics or knowledge discovery as a vital component of contemporary innovation and economic growth.
+Machine learning is heavily used in search engines, social network media, high-frequency trading, many scientific fields and of course, by government intelligence and security agencies.

 Examining  key machine learning techniques and practices drawn from social network media, finance markets, image processing, robotics, and contemporary sciences such as genomics and epidemiology, _In the data_ describes who does machine learning, where and how.
 Importantly, *In the Data* is an experiment in writing for humanities and social science audiences that combines code, data and diagram, text, and number with the goal of imagining doing machine learning differently.
 In both analysing and re-purposing techniques found at the intersection of contemporary sciences and network media, *In the Data* attempts to both make potent data practices more visible, and to facilitate greater  overlaps and entanglements between various science and political, economic and cultural processes associated with data.

 ### Key concerns for the book are: